- 18 years of age or above

 MKTG 399: Brand Management and the Essence of Italian Brands (3 credits)

 Together we’ll be learning in some depth about brands, how they work, how to describe and communicate them, and manage them for greater business impact.
-We’ll be illustrating key concepts with immersions and cases including the brand “Italy,” and some selected Italian brands.
-Since we’ll be living together in Florence, we’ll have the chance to learn in one of the most incredible brand environments in the world, and we should have some fun while we do!
+We’ll be illustrating key concepts with immersions, field visits and cases across a spectrum of Italian brands, including the brand “Italy” itself.
+Since we’ll be living in Florence, we’ll have the chance to learn in one of the most incredible brand environments in the world, and we should have some fun while we do!
 Frameworks, tools and cases learned in this course will prove valuable for anyone pursuing a business career involving brands.

 Additional ISI Florence Course (3 credits)

-Students will select one additional course offered by ISI Florence: 2019 Course Offerings
+Students will select one additional course offered by ISI Florence: Summer Course Offerings (select "Summer" from the dropdown menu at left to see Summer courses)

 Course SelectionStudents are required to take the prescribed courses listed above as participants on the program.
 The Education Abroad Office will register you for these courses.
 To determine how these courses will fit into your degree requirements, you will need to work with your academic adviser.
 Suggested tips: